cadwallion/breakout/README.md

 # jRuby Breakout

-This is a clone of Breakout using Slick 2D and jRuby.
+This is a clone of Breakout using Slick 2D and JRuby.
 It's still rather primitive, but has the basics in place.
-I created this to get familiar with jRuby and Slick 2D.
+I created this to get familiar with JRuby and Slick 2D.

 # Usage